routineactivity/routineactivity.github.io/aboutme.md

 ### Biography

 I am currently a Data Scientist specialising in geographical information.
-My main interests are crime analysis, problem-solving and evidence-based policing.
+My main interests are crime analysis, problem-solving analysis (for problem-oriented policing) and evidence-based policing, particularly for the application of place strategies.

 Operating for almost 20 years in the roles of community safety crime analyst, intelligence analyst, strategic analyst and data scientist, I have extensive experience in collating data and presenting compelling cases for innovation in frontline policing.
 I am an expert problem-solving practitioner who has developed analytical products to inform operational policing and decision-making.
 I have been awarded for analysis and problem solving having won the Tilley Award for Excellence in Problem-Oriented Policing (2012) and twice the Herman Goldstein Award for Excellence in Problem-Oriented Policing (2013, 2015).